PREPARING FOR SPINE SURGERY

 - Scheduling a physical from your primary care physician.

-At Hunt Spine, our office will also give you specific instructions regarding restrictions on eating and drinking the evening prior to surgery.
+At New Era Spine, our office will also give you specific instructions regarding restrictions on eating and drinking the evening prior to surgery.
 Normally patients are required to stop eating or drinking at midnight the evening prior to the surgery.

 PREPARE YOUR HOME & SCHEDULE